A Brief History of No-Contest Clauses

 Florida Statute §732.517 states that a “provision in a will purporting to penalize any interested person for contesting the will or instituting other proceedings relating to the estate is unenforceable.”
 Its sister statute, Florida Statute §736.1108, applies to Trusts created on or after October 1, 1993, and states that a “provision in a trust instrument purporting to penalize any interested person for contesting the trust instrument or instituting other proceedings relating to a trust estate or trust assets is unenforceable.”

-Currently, Florida and Indiana are the only two states that absolutely prohibit the enforcement of no-contest clauses in Wills and Trusts.
+Currently, Florida is the only state that absolutely prohibit the enforcement of no-contest clauses in Wills and Trusts.
 A couple of states still enforce them most of the time, but the majority of states consider them on a case-by-case basis.
+If your Will or Trust was drafted in another state and includes a no-contest clause, it won’t be enforced in a Florida probate court.

 Why Are No-Contest Clauses Sometimes Still Used in Florida?